chebaby/blog/_posts/2021-01-05-laravel-check-if-a-relation-is-loaded-on-Eloquent-model.md

 ---
 layout: post
 title: Laravel check if a relation is loaded on Eloquent model
+share-description: I will show you how to check if a relation is loaded on Laravel Eloquent Model or not.
+I'm also including my own experience and how this technique came handy to me.
 gh-repo: chebaby/blog
 gh-badge: [follow]
 tags: [laravel, eloquent]